reddeupenn/kdtreePathTracerOptimization/README.md

   * Going back to stackless traversal we have to visit all the nodes that intersect the ray regardless of the bounds.
 This is a safe approach but can be inefficient when the ray already hit the closest split plane.
 Here's an illustration of the traversal.
 Square nodes represent leaf nodes which contain geometry.
 The red node represents the location of the closest triangle that the ray is supposed to hit correctly.
 The traversal in the naive approach is illustrated below:
   ![treetest6](./presentation/naive_traversal.gif)
-  * In order to prevent reviting nodes that are farther, the short-stack implementation is the most sensible approach.
+  * In order to prevent revisiting nodes that are farther, the short-stack implementation is the most sensible approach.
 We check to see if the left or right node is closer to the ray on the division axis.
 If the left node is closer, we push the right node to the stack and start working on the left node.
   But rather than implementing a standard short-stack, I went with a hybrid approach which uses the short stack logic but instead of leaving the nodes that are farther away to revisit, there is an additional check that "tags" the far node if collision has occured with the closest node, effectively removing all undelying nodes and reducing the number of nodes needed to be traversed.
 Here's an illustration of how that works:
   ![treetest6](./presentation/short_stack_hybrid_traversal.gif)
   Notice how half the tree is ignored.